novoalab/Best_Practices_dRNAseq_analysis/README.md

 * PCA
 ```
 Rscript scripts/PCA.R -u ${UNMODIFIED.csv} -m ${MODIFIED.csv} -n ${NAMES} -c ${COLUMNS} -s

+Where ${NAMES} are comma separated names for the datasets
+${COLUMNS} are comma seperated column numbers used for the PCA
-#Where s is a recommended flag for triggering scaled PCA instead of just centered PCA
+and s is a recommended flag for triggering scaled PCA instead of just centered PCA,

 ```

 ### Step 6: PolyA length estimation